 Either a 24-hour urine protein or a random protein to creatinine ratio may be used to monitor a person with known kidney disease or damage.
 A dipstick urine protein and/or a protein to creatinine ratio may be used to screen people on a regular basis when they are taking a medication that may affect their kidney function.

 When is it ordered?

-A protein to creatinine ratio may be ordered on a random urine sample when a child shows evidence of significant and persistent protein in his or her urine with the dipstick urine test.
+A protein to creatinine ratio may be ordered on a random urine sample when a child shows evidence of significant and persistent protein in their urine with the dipstick urine test.

-Urine protein testing may be ordered on a regular basis when someone is taking a medication that may potentially affect kidney function, including certain antibiotics, analgesics, COX-2 inhibitors (some non-steroidal anti-inflammatory drugs), and proton pump inhibitors (gastric reflux).
+Urine protein testing may be ordered on a regular basis when you are taking a medication that may potentially affect kidney function, including certain antibiotics, analgesics, COX-2 inhibitors (some non-steroidal anti-inflammatory drugs), and proton pump inhibitors (gastric reflux).

 What does the test result mean?